KonradIT/gopro-control/README.md

 ##How to:

 1. [Click here to download this repo]
-2. Unzip the GoProController.zip file
+2. Unzip the GoProControl.zip file
 3. Copy index.html and autoexec.ash to your SD card
 4. Turn gopro on, wait 4 seconds, turn wifi on in app mode
 5. Go to 10.5.5.9:8080/live in your pc browser